-Free The Children is an international Canadian charity and educational partner.
+WE, formerly called Free The Children, is an international Canadian charity and educational partner.
 The organization is unique in that it operates collaborative programs both domestically and internationally.

-In Canada, the US, and the UK, We Day and We Schools are initiatives of Free The Children that educate and empower young people.
-We Schools is a yearlong educational program that nurtures compassion in students and gives them the tools to create transformative social change.
-We Day is a series of stadium-sized events that celebrate youth making a difference in their local and global communities.
+In Canada, the US, and the UK, WE Day and WE Schools are initiatives that educate and empower young people.
+WE Schools is a yearlong educational program that nurtures compassion in students and gives them the tools to create transformative social change.
+WE Day is a series of stadium-sized events that celebrate youth making a difference in their local and global communities.

-In Africa, Asia, and Latin America, Free The Children partners with communities to implement Adopt a Village, a holistic, five-pillar international development model designed to achieve sustainable change.
+In Africa, Asia, and Latin America, WE partners with communities to implement Adopt a Village, a holistic, five-pillar international development model designed to achieve sustainable change.
 Together with local leaders and families, they transform lives with solutions that are adaptive, effective, and sustained long term by the community itself.

 Youth from developed countries have untapped potential to address inequalities affecting their peers in developing countries, Craig Keilburger discovered this first hand as a young child when he learnt about child labor abuses in India.